Join us for an adventure in flavor!

 Firecracker salmon cooking in a cast iron skillet.

 So there you have it friends, one flavor bomb of a salmon meal!
-Go beyond the “salt and pepper” routine and try this delicious recipe in your home today.
+Go beyond the “salt and pepper” routine and try this delicious recipe for dinner tonight.
 Please leave a comment or review when you cook this, I love hearing from you.

 And be sure to subscribe to the GypsyPlate mailing list, we’re always cooking up new recipes for you!